wallarm/product-documentation/docs/latest/admin-en/configuration-guides/configure-block-page-and-code.md

     !!! info "Directory for mounted ConfigMap"
         Existing files in the directory used to mount ConfigMap will be deleted.

-1. Instruct pod to use your modified or custom page by providing Ingress annotation:
+1. Instruct pod to use your custom page by providing Ingress annotation:

     ```bash
     kubectl annotate ingress <INGRESS_NAME> nginx.ingress.kubernetes.io/wallarm-block-page="<PAGE_ADDRESS>"